 How crocodiles get their scale patterns (Hint: It's unlike other animals)

-MICHEL MILINKOVITCH: Just looking at the animal from up close, I was just so surprised by the pattern of very irregular scales on the head of the animal - very different on the left and on the right.
+MICHEL MILINKOVITCH: I was so surprised by the pattern of very irregular scales on the head of the animal, very different on the left and on the right.
 And also, many of the edges are, like, incomplete.
-And this is so difficult to reconcile with all what we know about the development of feathers, hair and scales in other animals.

-LAMBERT: Feathers, hair and scale on other animals all get built using a shared genetic toolkit that scientists understand pretty well.
-This toolkit involves genes that create evenly spaced units across a body - kind of like a polka-dot pattern - with each dot turning into a feather, scale or strand of hair.
-But Milinkovitch, with the University of Geneva, couldn't quite square this regular process with the irregularity he saw.
+LAMBERT: He was surprised because features like scales, feathers and hair form using basically a shared genetic toolkit that creates evenly spaced units across a body, with each unit turning into a feather, scale or strand of hair.
+But Milinkovitch, with the University of Geneva, couldn't square this regular process with the irregularity he saw on the croc's head.

 MILINKOVITCH: I realized that it looked very much like cracked mud.
 So it looks like it's a mechanical process which is generating this pattern.